bogdan-sikorsky/bogdankolive/app/texts/cv_bogdan_sikorsky.md

 - I gained enough experience to compete for better roles and projects and finally become a full-time Data Engineer.

 **Tech Stack**: ```FastAPI, MongoDB, Pandas, Pydantic, Docker, Google Cloud Platform, Scrapy, Selenium, Git.```

+# Projects

+### WebRiderAsync

+_Asynchronous Web Requests Utility_

+I developed a Python-based asynchronous utility designed for efficient handling of large volumes of web requests using `aiohttp` and `asyncio`.
+WebRiderAsync simplifies the process of making parallel HTTP requests, has simple settings and is suitable for both API interaction and web scraping.
+Published on [PyPI](https://pypi.org/project/webrider-async/) with ongoing updates and with sources accessible on [GitHub](https://github.com/bogdan-sikorsky/webrider_async).

 # Skills